Letting fees and key money are additional fees that can't be charged to tenants.

 Until 12 December 2018, letting agents and solicitors could charge tenants to grant a tenancy.
 This is now prohibited under the Residential Tenancies Act.

 Letting agents may choose to charge a landlord for these services, but they are prohibited from charging them to tenants.

 Landlords or agents may incur costs from a tenant asking to assign, sublet or part with possession of a property.
 They can seek reimbursement from tenants for these costs as long as they are reasonable.
 More information is on our 'Change of tenant' page.

 A letting agent acts as the landlord’s agent when granting or assigning a tenancy.
 They make a living from renting or managing properties, and usually work for a property management company.

 - reviewing applications from potential tenants

 - doing the initial property inspection

 ‘Key money’ is money (other than rent and bond) a landlord asks the tenant to pay for granting, or making changes to a tenancy.

-The maximum amount of money a tenant can be charged under an ‘option’ is 1 week’s rent.
-If they decide to rent the property, the money must be refunded or put towards rent.
+The maximum amount for an option fee is one week’s rent.
+If the tenant decides to rent the property, the landlord must refund the option fee or put it towards rent.